hapax/hapax.github.io/assets/teaching.md

 And from their perspective, it's much easier to maintain the scrubland, to ride around in a pickup truck and paint things different colours, than to chart a new course into the mathematical world.
-That would take a lot of money and a lot of time, so I can see why they're reluctant.
+That would take a lot of time and a lot of money, so I can see why they're reluctant.

-But as in my hiking analogy, good mathematical skills are hugely important to society as a whole.
+But as in the hiking analogy, good mathematical skills are hugely important to society as a whole.
 I'm not talking about basic numeracy, like the ability to understand your tax returns or compute a tip.